Purpose of Just Scripture

 Having said that, cross cultural bible study is different.
 Therefore, we have also provided some guidance on leading a cross-cultural bible study and will be running some equipping days.
 Dates for these will be appear below in due course.

 If you are keen to take part in Just Scripture but would like someone from Christian Aid to facilitate / lead, perhaps the first session in a series, then this might also be possible.
-Please contact the Just Scripture Advisor to request this support firstname.lastname@example.org
+Please contact us to request this support firstname.lastname@example.org

 Finding a partner church